spellshape/cli/docs/versioned_docs/version-v0.26.1/08-references/01-cli.md

 ```
       --local                       Use local SPN network
       --nightly                     Use nightly SPN network
-      --spn-faucet-address string   SPN faucet address (default "https://faucet.devnet.ignite.com:443")
+      --spn-faucet-address string   SPN faucet address (default "https://faucet.devnet.spellshape.com:443")
-      --spn-node-address string     SPN node address (default "https://rpc.devnet.ignite.com:443")
+      --spn-node-address string     SPN node address (default "https://rpc.devnet.spellshape.com:443")
 ```

 **SEE ALSO**

-* [ignite network chain](#ignite-network-chain)	 - Publish a chain, join as a validator and prepare node for launch
+* [spellshape network chain](#spellshape-network-chain)	 - Publish a chain, join as a validator and prepare node for launch

-## ignite network chain publish
+## spellshape network chain publish

 Publish a new chain to start a new network

 **Synopsis**

-To begin the process of launching a blockchain with Ignite, a coordinator needs to publish the information about a blockchain.
+To begin the process of launching a blockchain with Spellshape, a coordinator needs to publish the information about a blockchain.
 The only required bit of information is the URL of the source code of the blockchain.

 The following command publishes the information about an example blockchain:

-	ignite network chain publish github.com/ignite/example
+	spellshape network chain publish github.com/spellshape/example

-This command fetches the source code of the blockchain, compiles the binary, verifies that a blockchain can be started with the binary, and publishes the information about the blockchain to Ignite.
+This command fetches the source code of the blockchain, compiles the binary, verifies that a blockchain can be started with the binary, and publishes the information about the blockchain to Spellshape.
 Currently, only public repositories are supported.
-The command returns an integer number that acts as an identifier of the chain on Ignite.
+The command returns an integer number that acts as an identifier of the chain on Spellshape.

-By publishing a blockchain on Ignite you become the "coordinator" of this blockchain.
+By publishing a blockchain on Spellshape you become the "coordinator" of this blockchain.
 A coordinator is an account that has the authority to approve and reject validator requests, set parameters of the blockchain and trigger the launch of the chain.